 - Now there are concerns about COVID-19 exposure from senators who refused to mask up while they were sequestered with colleagues on January 6.

 It’s another firehose news day, which is weird for a Sunday.
-I can’t decide if living on the news cycle is good or bad.
-I hate being blindsided, but trying to stay on top of everything is really exhausting.
+I can’t decide if living on the news cycle is good or bad; trying to stay on top of everything is really exhausting.
 More posts and videos are coming out from Parler members, showing that the intent on January 6 was to lynch Pence and do physical harm to Pelosi and other lawmakers.
-Biden will allow Congress to act as they sees fit, and prefers to stay out of that fray.

-MAGA members who were involved in the Capitol Siege are being added to no-fly lists as soon as they are ID’d in the video clips that the insurgents are sharing.
+MAGA members who were involved in the Capitol Siege are being added to no-fly lists as soon as they are ID’d in the video clips that are being widely shared on social media.
 Two guys with flex cuffs have been arrested, but most of the charges I’m seeing are for misdemeanors like ‘unlawful entry’ and ‘disorderly conduct’ instead of ‘attempt to kidnap’ or weightier charges.
 It’s really frustrating to think that these guys are going to walk away with a slap on the wrist and a minimal or suspended sentence.

 On Twitter, Arnold Schwarzenegger compares the Capitol Siege to Kristalnacht in Germany.
 “Hang Mike Pence” trends on Twitter and is blocked a short time later.
 Parler has now been de-platformed and banned from Amazon, Google and Apple for “engaging in illegal and dangerous activity.”
 They’re having trouble finding a service provider, even text messaging, email and lawyers have dumped them today.
-They had 4 million users, lots signed up but few stayed.
+They had 4 million users, with many signing up but few staying.
 Wikipedia defined Parler as “a right wing echo chamber with no left wing to fight with.”
 Platforms like Parler intensify extremism but weaken its influence, I presume because they are preaching to their own choir instead of recruiting.

-I made it up 8 flights of stairs today and once around the entire NW Hospital parking garage in spite of a hip trying to go awry.
-I interrupted a large murder of crows (about 50) on the roof before they gathered above my head, circling me for several minutes before landing in the tops of two nearby trees, where they continued to scold me until I went back down the stairs.
+I made it up 8 flights of stairs today and once around the entire NW Hospital parking garage.
+I interrupt a large murder of crows (about 50) on the roof before they gathered above my head, circling me for several minutes before landing in the tops of two nearby trees, where they continued to scold me until I went back down the stairs.
 It was pretty awesome, given that I woke from a dream this morning about being a crow, and perhaps my obsession with collecting feathers was me just trying to find my old clothes.

 I am having the weirdest dreams…